oVirt/vdsm/README.md

 ## Making new releases

-Release process of Vdsm version `VERSION` consists of the following
+Release process of VDSM version `VERSION` consists of the following
 steps:

 - Changing `Version:` field value in `vdsm.spec.in` to `VERSION`.